boopsboops/dplyr-tutorial/README.md

 For the functions in dplyr to work, it is necessary to "tidy" your data.

 Tidy data in R has each column as a variable, each row as an observation and each cell as one value.
 This means that row names should not be used.
-There are a two functions you can use to tidy your data, gather() and spread ().
+We will now cover the functions that can be used to tidy data.

 ### gather()